Scyl14/VSCode-RAT/README.md

 # VSCode-RAT
 This malware abuses the legitimate tunnel functionality implemented by Visual Studio Code.
-Granting user-level access to a target host via the visual studio code IDE web interface.
+Granting unprivileged access to a target host via the visual studio code IDE web interface.

 The concept on witch the malware is based i fairly simple, first check the presence of visual studio code no the system.